gageracer/portfolio-nextjs/posts/MyStuff.md

 Some features are:
 - Compatibility with IOS, Android, macOS, Windows, and Linux,
-- Lightening fast processing due to Svelte,
+- Lightning fast processing due to Svelte,
 - Has it's own state and routing,
 - Easy navigation with a simple design